RiceComp215-Staff/RiceChecks/README.md

 The essential design of the autograder is:
 - You decorate your unit tests with annotations that specify their associated projects and points values
-  - If you've got a single master repository for multiple separate projects, you do these annotations once and they stay put in your code.
+  - If you've got a single master repository for multiple separate projects, you do these annotations once and they stay put in your master branch.
 - You extract a *grading policy* for every given project, which you can then include in the `config` directory that is handed out to your students
 - You provide your students with a `build.gradle` file, specifying all the actions that need to